What is the meaning of ISFJ?

 This personality type will happily join community groups and carry out community service, not for accolades but because they genuinely enjoy it, and believe it’s the right thing to do.
 They’re rewarded when other people appreciate their genuine efforts.

-They can also be found behind the scenes at family gatherings, looking after all the little details that make the event into a success!
+They usually work unseen at family gatherings, looking after all the little details that make the event into a success!
 Their sense of duty makes them one of the most quietly productive and most dependable of all the personality types.

 The ISFJ has a strongly empathetic streak, but as an introverted judge and a sensing personality, their decisions are usually well thought-out and sensible, and they don’t tend to get lost in their own imagination or emotions.
 The Defender’s attitude to life is in some ways quite balanced.
 They are capable of analyzing both the practical and human aspects of a situation, and look for realistic ways to help.